 Commercial Property Leases on the Death of a Tenant

 Else Solicitors have recently had a number of requests for advice from clients who have found themselves responsible for the Tenant’s Covenants in a Lease after the death of a friend or family member.
-Our Trainee Solicitor Lakhvir Singh explains this often misunderstood area of the law.
+Our Solicitor Lakhvir Singh explains this often misunderstood area of the law.

 When a Tenant who is an individual has passed away, their Personal Representatives and Beneficiaries may be surprised to learn that the Tenant’s obligations under the Lease pass to their estate.
 This includes obligations to pay Rent and Service Charges, or to repair a Property.
 In effect, the deceased Tenant’s Personal Representatives become the Tenant and the Landlord may have a claim against them for any arrears or damage to the Property, for example.